majornorth/nerdy-copilot/DEPLOYMENT.md

 ## Security Notes

-- Your `VITE_OPENAI_API_KEY` will be exposed in the browser bundle
+- **OpenAI API key is stored securely** in Supabase Edge Functions secrets (server-side only)
+- The client only uses `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` (safe to expose)
-- For production, consider using Supabase Edge Functions to keep API keys secure
+- All OpenAI API calls go through Supabase Edge Functions, keeping your API key secure
-- See the main README.md for details on setting up Supabase Edge Functions
+- This setup is safe for public GitHub repositories and iframe embedding